nervosnetwork/rfcs/rfcs/0000-vm-syscalls/0000-template.md

 (NOTE: this is adapted from [riscv-newlib](https://github.com/riscv/riscv-newlib/blob/77e11e1800f57cac7f5468b2bd064100a44755d4/libgloss/riscv/internal_syscall.h#L25))

-Now we can trigger the same exit syscall more easily in C code:
+Now we can trigger the same *Exit* syscall more easily in C code:

 ```c
 syscall(93, 10, 0, 0, 0, 0, 0);
 ```

-Note that even though exit syscall only needs one argument, our C wrapper requires us to fill in all 6 arguments.
+Note that even though *Exit* syscall only needs one argument, our C wrapper requires us to fill in all 6 arguments.
 We can initialize other unused arguments as all 0.
 Below we would illustrate each syscall with a C function signature to demonstrate each syscall's accepted arguments.
 Also for clarifying reason, all the code shown in this RFC is assumed to be written in pure C.

 ### Exit

-As shown above, exit syscall has a signature like following:
+As shown above, *Exit* syscall has a signature like following:

 ```c
 void exit(int8_t code)